 Learn about 4 life-saving actions you can perform today that can save lives!

 1. EAP Coordinator

 For every club, gym, or organization that is designing and implementing an EAP, one individual should be responsible for managing the program.
-This individual might be an administrator, facility manager, league employee, or gym owner.
+This individual might be an administrator, athletic trainer, facility manager, league employee, or gym owner.
 Whoever it is, they are tasked with facilitating training, practice, and compliance with the EAP.

 2. Immediate AED Access